top of page

 How to apply?

-You can apply for becoming an editor in the ESJP by sending a short letter of motivation and your CV to esjp@esphil.eur.nl before the 1st of October.
+You can apply for becoming an editor in the ESJP by sending a short letter of motivation and your CV to esjp@esphil.eur.nl before the 20th of September.

 Curious who you'll work with?
 Head over to the 'Our Team' page to check out our current editors and see what working at the ESJP means to them, what their editing philosophy is, and how they would convince a friend to join!